 - Meaningless Lives: With a sizable friends list, one never has to worry about waiting for lives to regenerate.
 Even normally, it only takes five minutes to restore one lost life, and that timer continues while one is running.

 - Money Multiplier: The Gold Coins and Double Coins boosts.

-- Vendor Trash: Buttercream Choco's White Day coins, explicitly mentioned to be investments which could be sold for a lot of money.
+- Shop Fodder: Buttercream Choco's White Day coins, explicitly mentioned to be investments which could be sold for a lot of money.
 Also, the Magic Stone Ornaments, which could not be used as components for any Treasure evolution.